TitlesProfessor of Orchestral Studies

-Bruce Hangen is director of orchestral activities at the Conservatory.
+Bruce Hangen is professor of orchestral studies at the Conservatory.
 He conducts all four of Boston Conservatory Orchestra's annual concerts, in addition to opera and string orchestra productions, and he teaches conducting at the M.M. degree level to a select handful of international conducting majors.

 Since 1997, Hangen has been the music director of the Orchestra of Indian Hill.
 Comprised of Greater Boston professional musicians, the Orchestra of Indian Hill performs a series of symphony and other concerts featuring renowned soloists.
 Recently, Hangen completed his tenure as the principal Pops guest conductor of the Boston Pops Orchestra, a position created especially for him in 2002.
 He also has held the title of the Boston Symphony Orchestra's Germeshausen Family Youth Concerts Conductor’s Chair.
 Other past positions include the artistic and general director of the Portland Opera Repertory Theatre (P.O.R.T.) of Portland, Maine, in the summer.
 Having founded the company in July 1995, Hangen was the chief visionary force behind this opera company and its activity.
 P.O.R.T. presented an annual July festival of main-stage and other performances consisting of singing, directing, and producing talent from the world’s greatest opera stages.